 Can we get an amen??

-Pirates of Chemotherapyby Paul Schutte and directed by Toni Cacioppo, is scheduled to open February 2019.
-This dramatic comedy is about six breast cancer patients who band together to live life to the fullest while facing their illnesses and illustrates the relentless spirit of breast cancer survivors.
-The humor of the story can be found in how many of the members choose to cope with the illness.
+Pirates of Chemotherapyby Paul Schutte and directed by Toni Cacioppo, will run February 7-9, 14-16 at AUA Auditorium.
+This dramatic comedy is about six women who share a diagnosis of breast cancer, all of whom are in various stages of treatment, recovery, and remission.
+They bond and band together in touching and often hilarious support of one another, pledging to live life to the fullest!
+Pirates reminds us of how the relentless spirit of the human condition responds to love and considers the idea that healing is different than cure.
 The Richmond Gay Times review said, "...we laugh, we cry, we empathize with those we know who have battled cancer.
 This cast of six isn’t just actors—pirates, to be correct—but representatives of diverse people who convince us that the curative powers of laughter and fortitude shouldn’t be discounted."

 A portion of ticket sales for Pirates of Chemotherapy will go to benefit breast cancer outreach throughout Northern Thailand.